Jhang District: Shrubs

 One of the most significant plants found in Jhang District is the buta (Tripidium bengalense, syn.
 Saccharum munja), which is extremely common in the Chenab valley but not so much along the Jhelum.
 It gets more common the further south you go.
 Different parts of the plant go by different names: the leaves are called sar, the flower stems are called kana and tili, and the stem sheaths are called munj.
 In October and November, before the kana stems are cut, they crowd one's view, and the difference after they are cut is "astonishing".
 During the cold season, cattle almost exclusively eat these plants.
 Every part of the buta plant has human uses, but the most important is the munj, which gets made into rope.

 Kanh (Saccharum spontaneum) is only found in the moistest areas along the rivers.
 It makes the thickest jangal in the district, and it is especially liked by buffaloes for grazing as well as by wild pigs.
-It gets used to make pens, but not for thatching because it's too valuable.
+It gets used to make pens, but not for thatching because it is too valuable.

 Lana, lani, and khar are all found in Jhang District, and they are all eaten by camels.
 Khar is the most preferred, and lani the least.
 Lana comes in two varieties, called gora and mithar.
 Khar is used to make sajji.

 Phog is mostly found in the Thal and in sandy parts of the Bars.
 It is rarely eaten by cattle, and it has no human use.
 Buin and khip are similarly useless to humans, and animals do not eat them.
 Ak is sometimes eaten by goats and deer if they get desperate, and it is also not useful to humans.
 Jawanh, or the camelthorn, is mostly found in the waste and fallow lands that get flooded by the rivers; it is a weed that causes problems for agriculture.
 The leh, or thistle, is another weed that grows in old sailab lands.
 Two more problematic weeds are the harmal and the bhukil, which are found throughout the Kachhi areas under well-based agriculture.
 The harmal mostly grows on fallow lands, while the bhukil grows in light sandy soil alongside crops, and it "chokes" the crops and kills them.